 Safety and Precautions

 First, it is important to recognize that there is a difference between frankincense essential oils and fragrance oils.
-Frankincense essential oils are safe to use for the healing benefits highlighted above, as long as the oil is 100 percent pure and high quality.
-Frankincense fragrance oils, however, are safe to use as incense, perfumes, or as deodorants, but they shouldn’t ever be used—or expected to produce results—as a healing agent.
-They should also never be applied directly to the skin or inhaled through a vaporizer or diffuser.12
+Frankincense essential oils are safe to use for the healing benefits highlighted above, as long as the oil is pure and high quality.
+Frankincense fragrance oils, however, are safe to use as incense, perfumes, or as deodorants.
+But they shouldn’t ever be used—or expected to produce results—as a healing agent.
+They should also never be applied directly to the skin or used in a vaporizer or diffuser.12

-For topical application, it is advisable to test the frankincense essential oil on a small patch of skin before applying it to larger areas of the body in the case of an allergic reaction.
+For topical application, it is advisable to test the frankincense essential oil on a small patch of skin before applying it to other areas.
+This is to prevent an allergic reaction.
 It is typically used topically when diluted with a carrier oil, cream, or lotion.
-This allows the individual to experience the full benefits of the essential oil without worrying about adverse skin reactions from using the undiluted oil.
+This allows the individual to experience the full benefits of the essential oil without worrying about adverse skin reactions.